SachsKaylee/webtcp/README.md

-# WebTCP 0.0.1 #
+# WebTCP 1.0.0 #

 Inspired by the original WebTCP: [yankov/webtcp](https://github.com/yankov/webtcp)

-WebTCP allows users to create a raw TCP socket using WebSockets.
+WebTCP allows users to create a raw TCP(With optional SSL support) socket using WebSockets.

 Why a new library?
 The old library is abandoned, has too much functionality for being a raw TCP socket, and the code was hard to understand for me.